Path-Consistency with Prefix Enhancement for Efficient Inference in LLMs: Evaluation

-\textbf{Arithmetic Reasoning:} Table \ref{tab:result}, rows 1-4, show the task performance on mathematical reasoning datasets, along with three additional datasets.
+\textbf{Arithmetic Reasoning:} \Cref{tab:result}, rows 1-4, shows the task performance on arithmetic reasoning datasets, along with three additional datasets.
 Path-consistency ensures task performance that is almost comparable to or even better than the baseline under various confidence settings.
-On GSM8K, SVAMP, ASDiv, and MultiArith, accuracy improvements of up to $3.8\%$, $0.6\%$, $0.2\%$, and $2.2\%$, respectively, are observed.
-Due to the varying difficulty levels of the datasets for the LLM, the optimal confidence threshold varies for each dataset.
+On GSM8K, SVAMP, ASDiv, and MultiArith, accuracy improvements of up to 3.8\%, 0.6\%, 0.2\%, and 2.2\% are observed, respectively.
+Due to the varying difficulty levels of the datasets for the LLM, the optimal confidence threshold differs for each dataset.
 For instance, higher or lower confidence thresholds may enhance performance on SVAMP and ASDiv.

-Table \ref{tab:result}, rows 1-4, also highlights the efficiency improvements on mathematical reasoning datasets.
-Path-consistency achieves acceleration rates of up to $28.9\%$, $48.3\%$, $42.0\%$, and $42.7\%$ on GSM8K, SVAMP, ASDiv, and MultiArith, respectively, along with a corresponding decrease in the number of generated tokens.
-Comparing these results reveals that for a specific dataset, there exists a confidence threshold that allows path-consistency to achieve comprehensive improvements in both performance and efficiency.
+The results also highlight the efficiency improvements on arithmetic reasoning datasets.
+Path-consistency achieves acceleration rates of up to 28.9\%, 48.3\%, 42.0\%, and 42.7\% on GSM8K, SVAMP, ASDiv, and MultiArith, respectively, along with a corresponding decrease in token consumption.
+Comparing these results reveals that for a specific dataset, there exists a proper confidence threshold at which path-consistency simultaneously enhances both task performance and efficiency.

-\textbf{Commonsense Reasoning:} Table \ref{tab:result}, rows 5-7, evaluates the performance of path-consistency on commonsense reasoning datasets.
-In terms of task accuracy, path-consistency is slightly underperforms compared to the baseline in the StrategyQA and Ruins Names tasks.
+\textbf{Commonsense Reasoning:} \Cref{tab:result}, rows 5-7, reports the performance of path-consistency on commonsense reasoning datasets.
+In terms of task accuracy, path-consistency slightly underperforms compared to the baseline on the StrategyQA and Ruins Names tasks.
 However, this decline can be mitigated by properly adjusting the confidence threshold.
-In the Salient Translation task, path-consistency still maintains better task performance compared to the baseline.
-Regarding acceleration, path-consistency provides up to $34.2\%$, $10.4\%$, and $30.5\%$ speed improvements on StrategyQA, Ruins Names, and Salient Translation datasets, respectively.
+On the Salient Translation task, path-consistency still maintains better task performance compared to the baseline.
+Regarding acceleration, path-consistency provides up to 34.2\%, 10.4\%, and 30.5\% speed improvements on StrategyQA, Ruins Names, and Salient Translation datasets, respectively.

-According to the data, it can be found that the performance of path-consistency on the Ruins Names task is less impressive compared to other datasets.
+According to the results, it can be found that the performance of path-consistency on the Ruins Names task is less pronounced compared to other datasets.
 This is because the Ruins Names task is more difficult, with longer input content and longer required prompts, making the benefits of the prefixing behavior less noticeable.